asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 		- ALOS PALSAR: JAXA frames 0 to 7200
 		- SEASAT: ESA-like frames 0208 to 3458  (must use a leading zero for frames 208-999)
 		- Sentinel-1: In-house values 0 to 1184

+- maxBaselinePerp
+	- For interferometric SAR (InSAR) analysis, Perpendicular Baseline is the spatial distance between the first and second observations measured perpendicular to the satellite look direction and provides an indication of the sensitivity to topographic height.
+	- Works for ERS-1, ERS-2, JERS, RADARSAT-1, ALOS PALSAR.
+(Not Sentinel-1)
+	- Example:
+		- maxBaselinePerp=1500 or maxBaselinePerp=50.5

+- minBaselinePerp
+	- For interferometric SAR (InSAR) analysis, Perpendicular Baseline is the spatial distance between the first and second observations measured perpendicular to the satellite look direction and provides an indication of the sensitivity to topographic height.
+	- Works for ERS-1, ERS-2, JERS, RADARSAT-1, ALOS PALSAR.
+(Not Sentinel-1)
+	- Example:
+		- minBaselinePerp=100 or minBaselinePerp=50.5

 - beamMode
 	- The beam mode used to acquire the data.
 See also beamSwath.
 You may specify a single value, or a list of values.